...turning satisfaction measurement into

-CTMA Home >> About our clients >> Industry perspectives - Financial services
+Home >> Our clients >> Industry perspectives - Financial services

 Financial services

-In 2005 when CTMA conducted its first annual customer experience baseline study amongst customers of New Zealand retail banks, the study provided strong evidence that many banks operate with a significantly compromised customer retention strategy.
-This business risk often remains unseen because a traditional approach to measuring customer satisfaction often fails to show the impact of poor service on the bank’s profitability.
+In 2005 when CTMA conducted its first national customer experience baseline study amongst customers of New Zealand retail banks, the study provided strong evidence that many banks operate with a significantly compromised customer retention strategy.

 The study presented participating banks with valuable insights into their relative strengths, and identified specific opportunities for improvement.